About

 High Force is one of the most impressive waterfalls in England.
 The River Tees has been plunging into this gorge for thousands of years but the rocks it reveals are far more ancient – with origins dating back over 300 million years!

-Admission fees apply to help us maintain the footpaths and walkways and keep routes safe and open throughout the year.
-It also ensures our staff can clear litter and helps us to reduce our impact on the local environment by working with nature to protect sensitive wildlife.
-We are committed to preserving and protecting our site for future generations to enjoy.
+Admission fees apply to help High Force maintain the footpaths and walkways and keep routes safe and open throughout the year.
+It also ensures staff can clear litter and helps to reduce our impact on the local environment by working with nature to protect sensitive wildlife.
+High Force are committed to preserving and protecting this site for future generations to enjoy.